-- If you’ll use the card to pay off business purchases over time, is the APR competetive?
+- If you’ll use the card to pay off business purchases over time, is the APR competitive?

 Final points on how to choose a credit card

 These days, most popular credit cards — like all of the ones we recommend — are fair and competitive.
-For example, if you choose a rewards credit card, you’ll earn, on average, 1.5 percent back in cash or travel rewards on your annual purchases.
-You can find cards that can increase that to 2 percent, either by paying an annual fee or choosing a card that rewards a particular kind of spending.
+For example, if you choose a rewards credit card, you’ll earn, on average, 1.5% back in cash or travel rewards on your annual purchases.
+You can find cards that can increase that to 2%, either by paying an annual fee or choosing a card that rewards a particular kind of spending.
 Whether you want to obsess about a decision that may make you an extra $100 or less a year, however, is up to you.

 The most important things to remember when you choose a credit card are:

 Understand how your credit score impacts your chance of approval.

 If your credit isn’t excellent, don’t apply for multiple cards that will turn you down.
 Doing so will only hurt your credit further.
 Look for a credit card designed for people with fair credit, or simply wait until your credit score improves.